martingkc/a-simple-brainfuck-compiler-in-c/README.md

 # a-simple-brainfuck-compiler-in-c
-a simple brainfuck compiler that im building for fun. its extremely accepoorly made i just made it for practice. it accepts only .txt files as input.

-to run just type in your terminal brainfuck.exe filename.txt and you'll see the result right after.
+a simple brainfuck compiler that im building for fun. its extremely poorly made i just made it for practice. to run just type in your terminal brainfuck.exe filename.bf and you'll see the result right after.